Midwife Billing Service versus In House Billing

-Biggest challenge midwives have is to pick which part of services to keep in house versus out source.
-Do you do breastfeeding support within practice or refer patients to Lactation Consultant down the street?
-Do you offer doula services or have that part of what birth assistant will do for your clients?
+Midwife Billing Service versus Billing The biggest challenge midwives have is to pick which part of services to keep in-house versus outsource.
+Do you do breastfeeding support within practice or refer patients to a lactation Consultant down the street?
+Do you offer doula services or have that part of what birth assistants will do for your clients?
 Will your insurance processing be done by an established midwifery billing service or be done by your practice directly?

 For a midwife business to be successful long term, financial revenue collection is key to success.
 Collection is from cash, co-payments, co-insurance, deductibles, non-covered services, and insurance payments.